 Dare County has declared a State of Emergency due to the unprecedented public health threat posed by COVID-19 and determined that restrictions and prohibitions are necessary to protect public health and safety and are also in keeping with the President's Coronavirus Guidelines for America.
 Visitors and non-resident property owners are prohibited from entering Dare County.
 View details at darenc.com/entry.
 Click here for the latest information on COVID-19.

+The Register of Deeds Office serves as custodian and manager of a large number of public records, including deeds, deeds of trust, and subdivision plats.
 The Register of Deeds Office issues marriage licenses and supplies copies of birth and death certificates in Dare County.
 The General Statutes of North Carolina govern the Register of Deeds Office which has the responsibility of protecting the integrity, completeness, accuracy and safekeeping of these public records.

 Duties of the Register of Deeds Office include:

 recording real estate-related documents deeds, deeds of trust, power of attorney, releases, and real property related UCC's (Uniform Commercial Codes) etc;

 recording subdivisions and survey plats, condominium maps, partnership and assumed names, and military discharges;